pingcap/docs-cn/op-guide/monitor-overview.md

 category: deployment
 ---

-# Overview of the TiDB Monitoring Framework
+# Overview of the Monitoring Framework

 The TiDB monitoring framework adopts two open source projects: Prometheus and Grafana.
 TiDB uses Prometheus to store the monitoring and performance metrics and Grafana to visualize these metrics.